Tommee Tippee Sustainability Review

 FSC® (Forest Stewardship Council) – Responsible Packaging

-FSC certification relates to cardboard and paper packaging sourced from responsibly managed forests.
-If you see FSC-labelled packaging, it means the paper-based material meets recognised forestry standards.
-It does not cover plastic components inside the product.
+FSC certification applies to paper and cardboard packaging sourced from responsibly managed forests.
+It helps you identify packaging with more responsible sourcing, but it does not cover plastic parts inside the product.

 ISCC PLUS – Certified Material Traceability

-This certification supports traceability for certain materials through a “mass balance” system.
-It verifies that certified sustainable inputs are accounted for within the supply chain, even if not physically separated in each final product.
+This certification supports traceability of certain materials through a “mass balance” system.
+It verifies that certified inputs are used within the supply chain, even if they are not physically separated in each individual product.

-Mayborn is a member of the Better Cotton initiative.
-This supports improved cotton farming practices globally.
-It operates through a mass balance system and is a sourcing programme rather than a guarantee that every cotton item is directly traceable.
+Mayborn is a member of the Better Cotton Initiative, which supports improved cotton farming practices.
+It works through a mass-balance system and is a sourcing programme, not a product-level certification you will see on every item.

 * Disclaimer: We use publicly available information, licensed data, information generated by artificial intelligence tools and information obtained directly from brands in order to determine our Sustainability Ratings.
 We recognise that you will be consulting various sources in order to do your due diligence and/or to inform your buying decisions, which may include considering our Sustainability Ratings.
 Please note that our Sustainability Ratings are for general information only and you must not use any part of the content on our site (including the Sustainability Ratings) for commercial or business purposes without first obtaining a licence to do so from us or our licensors.
 The Sustainability Ratings are not intended to amount to advice on which you should rely.
 Although we make reasonable efforts to update the information on our site, we make no representations, warranties or guarantees that the content on our site or the Sustainability Ratings are accurate, complete or up to date.
 We therefore disclaim all liability and responsibility arising from any reliance placed on such content by any visitor to our site, or by anyone who may be informed of any of its contents.
 Please refer to our Terms of Service or contact us at if you have any questions.